For Quakers, “concern" has a very particular meaning. It is a special spiritual calling to carry out a service.

 Linking concerns to faith

-Sending meetings are also asked to make it clear what is distinctively Quaker about the concern and the way we might be called to act.
-Before sending the minute please test whether and why we might be called to act alone, or whether it would be better to join with other groups that are taking similar action.
+Minutes should also explain what is distinctively Quaker about the concern, and about the way we might be called to act.
+Please test whether and why we might be called to act alone, or whether it would be better to join with other groups taking similar action.

 What is the intention?